 My precious Utopian,

-This recommendation made me question my very own actions and the choices I have made up until this very day.
+This recommendation made me question my actions and the choices I have made up until this very day.
 So I ask you, my dear friend, how would you define “trying too hard”?
 Plenty of sayings explain how hard work and patience are the key ingredients for a good life:

 - Great things take time.